 \section{Introduction}

-Several successful ground- and space-based searches have increased the number of known exoplanets to nearly 6000 \citep{nasaexoplanetarchivedata}.
-However, an unexplored aspect of these discoveries is that the growing number of exoplanets allows observers to build a target list of planets that can constrain the limits of the Habitable Zone (HZ) empirically.
-In this paper, we present a catalog of HZ planets from all known exoplanetary systems.
-We determine their HZ limits, analyze demographics of the rocky HZ exoplanet population, and discuss prospects for follow-up observations.
+Several successful ground- and space-based searches have increased the number of known exoplanets to over 6000 \citep{nasaexoplanetarchivedata}.
+However, an unexplored aspect of these discoveries is that the growing number of exoplanets allows observers to build a target list of planets that can probe the limits of the Habitable Zone (HZ) empirically.